 I am a new author who loves to learn and share what I have learned with others.
-I am an evangelical Christian and my goal with this blog is to share what I am learning about life.
+I am an evangelical Christian and my goal with this blog is to encourage growth in godliness.
 My posts will reflect and be based on my beliefs.
 I live in the mountains of Idaho with my young family (as such my time on here will be limited).
 You can contact me through Facebook messaging.

 I want to say that I do not claim to know everything, have all the right answers, or do everything the way I should.
 I am a sinful human who is saved by the grace of God alone, He is the only reason that I can and do anything good or worthy.